kopytjuk/kopytjuk.github.io/content/posts/bringing-crash-scene-diagrams-to-life/index.md

 When it comes to safety of autonomous vehicles (AV), we as a society often claim that such a system must be safer as an average human driver.
 To validate this requirement, the industry pushes metrics such as accident-free travelled distance, expecting to cover the most critical situations an AV would face.

-Unfortunately, the amount of driven distance required to statistically prove the safety of such a system is huge.
+Unfortunately, the amount of driven distance required to statistically prove the safety of such a system is in the order of 6 billion km [1].
 Even if we reduce the number of (quite expensive) real world tests to a minimum with simulated drives, the process of validating a new software version is still extremely challenging.
 The simulation process must cover a high number of random routes in a simulated world at different weather and traffic conditions.
 Just imagine the effort of modelling a whole city with its traffic network, vegetation, and traffic participants (Grand Theft Auto anyone?).

-Thus, the industry takes a more focussed approach with *scenario-based testing* where the task of driving is separated in smaller chunks such as entering the road, driving straight, changing lanes or turning right in an intersection.
-Having all the scenarios simulated in various conditions, the industry claims to be very close to a perfectly safe system.
-Of course, for the maximum of realism, you still have to model the environment around the scenario, but the effort is extremely reduced.
+Thus, the industry takes a more focussed approach with **scenario-based testing** where the task of driving is separated in smaller chunks such as *entering the road*, *driving straight*, *changing lanes* or *turning right in an intersection*.
+Having all the scenarios simulated in various conditions, the industry hopes to reach the goal of a perfectly safe system.
+Of course, in those short chunks of driving, for the maximum of realism, you still need to model the environment around the scenario, but the effort of modelling an entire city is avoided.

 A valid criticism to the scenario-based approach is the question whether the scenario catalogue (i.e. set of scenarios) maintained the developers or regulators will cover all critical situations where an AV could fail.